Read This First

 Prompt 2: Comment on how the notion of an evil force such as Satan and a hostile disposition towards honest doubt can entrap minds within these siloed false ideologies.

-The section turns on Combined Effect.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Combined Effect in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Many siloed ideologies include the concept of an evil force, such as Satan, that is seen as actively working against the group’s beliefs and values.